Thinking about the future of food and agriculture with children

 One card game turned the tide

-"We received various proposals, such as displays that would allow visitors to experience the operation of an unmanned tractor for smart agriculture, and an experiential displays that would introduce general agriculture.
-However, something just didn't quite feel right," says Hirose.
+"We received various suggestions for displays that allow visitors to experience the operation of unmanned tractors for smart farming, and interactive displays that introduce general agriculture.
+But something just didn't feel right," says Hirose.

 "Kubota had always told me that when people think of agriculture, they have a strong image of actually going out into the fields and working on the farm.
 However, agriculture today has a large element of management.
 And yet, in reality, farmers spend so much time on farm work that they have very little time to devote to management.
 Smart agriculture is the solution to this problem.
 I had begun to feel that the perspective of agricultural management would be key when I came across this card game.
 I decided to put the perspective of an agricultural manager at the core, and changed my concept to a game that would allow people to experience agricultural management.
 It was truly a turning point," says Yanagihara.